 This guidance outlines the key information schools need to know to ensure their consent procedures are compliant with the GDPR.

 Seven things schools need to know about consent

-1: Consent isn’t always needed
+1. Consent isn’t always needed

-For example, consent would not need to be obtained to process data that the school provides to the DfE as part of the census – this is a legal obligation; therefore, the data can be processed lawfully without consent.
+For example, consent would not need to be obtained to process data that the school provides to the DfE as part of the census data collection – this is a legal obligation; therefore, the data can be processed lawfully without consent.

-2: Consent must be freely given
+2. Consent must be freely given

-3: Consent must be specific and informed
+3. Consent must be specific and informed

-4: Pre-ticked opt-in boxes are banned
+4. Pre-ticked opt-in boxes are banned

 For consent to be valid, it must be obvious that the individual has consented and that they know what has been consented to; therefore, consent must be unambiguous and a positive indication of agreement.
 Consent cannot be inferred from silence, inactivity or pre-ticked boxes.
 Additionally, all consent must be obtained on an opt-in basis – no more ‘tick to opt-out’ boxes.